mccreath/isitup-for-slack/docs/TUTORIAL.md

 $response_array['status_code']
 ```

-Now we can take that `$response_array` and put together the message that we're going to send back to the user.
+Now we can take the values from `$response_array` and put together the message that we're going to send back to the user.
 Since there are a few possible responses from isitup.org, we'll use an `if` statement to see which response we got, then set up the message for that.

 The first thing we check is whether the